uelkerd/fCC/README.md

-# FreeCodeCamp Projects
+# freeCodeCamp Projects

-This repository contains my solutions and projects completed as part of the [FreeCodeCamp](https://www.freecodecamp.org/) curriculum.
+This repository contains my solutions and projects completed as part of the [freeCodeCamp](https://www.freecodecamp.org/) curriculum.

-## About FreeCodeCamp
+## About freeCodeCamp

-FreeCodeCamp is a non-profit organization that consists of an interactive learning web platform, an online community forum, chat rooms, online publications and local organizations that intend to make learning web development accessible to anyone.
+freeCodeCamp is a non-profit organization that consists of an interactive learning web platform, an online community forum, chat rooms, online publications and local organizations that intend to make learning web development accessible to anyone.

 ## Repository Structure